 Different types of research methods use different tools for data collection.
 The principal tools for this type of research are interviews, focus groups, observation, and surveys.

 - Interviews.
-An interview is a qualitative research technique that allows the researcher to gather data from the subject using open-ended questions.
+A qualitative interview is the best research technique that allows the researcher to gather data from the subject using open-ended questions.
 The most important aspect of an interview is how it is made.
 Typically, it would be a one-on-one conversation focusing on the substance of the question.

-- Focus Group.
-Focus groups are also a qualitative approach to gathering information.
+- Focus group.
+Focus group is one of the best examples of qualitative data in education or in academic research.
+It is also a qualitative approach to gathering information.
 The main difference from an interview is that the group is composed of 6 – 10 people purposely selected to understand the perception of a social group.
 Rather than trying to understand a more significant population in the form of statistics, the focus group is directed by a moderator to keep the group in topic conversation.
 Hence, all the participants contribute to the research.

 - Observation.
 Observation is a method of data collection that incorporates the researcher into the natural setting where the participants or the phenomenon is happening.
 This enables the researcher to see what is happening in real-time, eliminating some bias that interviews or focus groups can have by having the moderator intervene with the subjects.